spring-projects/spring-integration-aws/README.md

 Where you should specify the port on which you have ran the Kinesalite service.
 Also you can use for you testing purpose a copy of `org.springframework.integration.aws.KinesisLocalRunning` in the `/test` directory of this project.

+Also the `KplMessageHandler` is provided for performing streams consumption by [Kinesis Producer Library][].

 ## Lock Registry for Amazon DynamoDB

 Starting with _version 2.0_, the `DynamoDbLockRegistry` implementation is available.